 With this new book, they not only give us the information we need to make our own conscious choices but also provide us with 50 nutritious vegan recipes to add to our menus.
 Among these are these heavenly stuffed dates.
 Enjoy!

 Recipe shared with permission and excerpted from the book What the Health by Kip Andersen and Keegan Kuhn with Eunice Wong.
 Copyright © 2018 by Benbella Books.
 All rights reserved.
+Article edited by Amanda Meth.
 Photo of fresh dates from Canva.com.
 This article contains affiliate links, and shopping through these links supports World of Vegan.
 This article is not sponsored, and we only share products and companies we sincerely adore!